hetzneronline/community-content/tutorials/setup-nextjs-with-tailwind/setup-nextjs-with-tailwindcss.md

 </div>
 ```

-Additionally, we're destructuring the default color schema, so we're still able to
-use Tailwind's default color palette.

 ## Create components and apply styling

 Often we want to create a basic layout that we can reuse throughout your entire application.
-Therefore, we're
+Therefore, we're creating a
-creating a layout component that functions as a wrapper for other components.
-We're creating a `layout.js` file
+layout component that functions as a wrapper for other components.
+We're creating a `layout.js` file in `/components`:
-in `/components`:

 ```javascript
 // ./components/layout.js